bevyengine/bevy/_release-content/release-notes/resources_as_components.md

 We don't intend to ever support:

 - changing the storage type of resources
-  - resource have consistent insertion and access patterns: this is not a useful performance lever to expose
+  - resources have consistent insertion and access patterns: this is not a useful performance lever to expose